imaranresearch/imaranresearch.github.io/_posts/2024-06-23-using-overleaf-with-git.md

 ---
 title: "Using overleaf with git"
 categories:
-  - General
+  - Research
 tags:
-  - website
+  - git
-  - jekyll
+  - workflow
 ---

 Overleaf, a popular online LaTeX editor, offers seamless collaboration features, but integrating it with Git can further enhance your workflow, especially for those who prefer version control systems.
 Here’s a quick guide to using Overleaf with Git.